cultpenguin/sippi-all/examples/README.md

 ## Examples
-This folder contains a number of examples for runnin
+This folder contains a number of examples for running

 	mps_genesim
 	mps_snesim_tree
 	mps_snesim_list

+ALl parameter files have been generated using the Matlab interface to MPSlib (thorugh mps_examples.m), but this is not needed to run the examples.

+For all example the simulation grid is 80x40 pixels.
+4 realizations are genearted from each run.

-# uncondtional simualation
+# uncondtional simulation
 SNESIM type simulation:

 	../mps_snesim_tree mps_snesim_unconditional.txt